 Abortions are low risk medical procedures that end pregnancies.
-It is normal to experience bleeding right after having an abortion, but a woman’s first period will usually occur several weeks later.
+It is typical to experience bleeding right after having an abortion, but a person’s first period will usually occur several weeks later.

-This article discusses what women can expect to happen to their periods after an abortion.
+This article discusses what people can expect to happen to their periods after an abortion.
 Read on to learn how medical and surgical abortions affect the menstrual cycle.

-A woman will usually have her next period 4–8 weeks after having an abortion.
-The abortion empties the uterus, so restarts the menstrual cycle.
+A person will usually have their next period 4–8 weeks after having an abortion.
+The abortion empties the uterus, restarting the menstrual cycle.

-The start date of a woman’s next period will depend on whether she is using birth control and, if so, which type.
+The start date of an individual’s next period will depend on whether they are using birth control and, if so, which type.

-If a woman’s periods do not start within 8 weeks of having an abortion, she should speak to her doctor.
+If a person’s periods do not start within 8 weeks of having an abortion, they should speak with their doctor.

 Many people experience some bleeding after having an abortion.
 Doctors call this postabortion bleeding.
-It is a good idea to use pads after an abortion to track how much blood is resulting.
+It may be a good idea to use pads after an abortion to track how much blood they have lost.

 The two main types of abortion are medical and surgical.
-Here, we discuss these types of abortion and bleeding that women may experience afterward.
+Here, we discuss these types of abortion and the bleeding people may experience afterward.

 Bleeding after a medical abortion

-A medical abortion is when the doctor gives a woman abortion pills to end her pregnancy.
-This type of abortion is available in the first 10 weeks of pregnancy.
+A medical abortion is when the doctor gives a person abortion pills to end the pregnancy.
+This type of abortion is available in the first 11 weeks of pregnancy.

-Misoprostol causes the uterus to contract, which forces the pregnancy tissue to pass out through the vagina.
+Misoprostol causes the uterus to contract, forcing the pregnancy tissue to pass through the vagina.
 This treatment results in bleeding, which can be similar to having a heavy period.
 Some people experience heavier bleeding than others, and it may contain large blood clots.

-A woman may then experience spotting or light bleeding for up to 2 weeks after the pregnancy tissue passes out.
+A person may then experience spotting or light bleeding for up to 2 weeks after the pregnancy tissue passes.

 Bleeding after a surgical abortion

-Doctors usually use vacuum aspiration up to around 14–16 weeks after a woman’s last period.
+Doctors usually use vacuum aspiration up to around 14–16 weeks after a person’s last period, according to the advocacy group Planned Parenthood.
 After a longer time, they will generally recommend dilation and evacuation.

-Surgical abortions can also cause postabortion bleeding, which may be similar to a normal period.
-Bleeding after a surgical abortion usually lasts around 1–2 weeks.
-Some women may experience spotting up until their next period.
+Surgical abortions can also cause postabortion bleeding, which may be similar to a regular period.
+Bleeding after a surgical abortion usually lasts around 1–2 weeks, and some people may experience spotting up until their next period.

 Some birth control methods may affect the regularity of periods after an abortion.
 If a person typically has irregular periods, they may continue to experience these after an abortion.